chopshop-166/SoftwareTraining/Training Plan/BeginningTraining.md

     - Print average of numbers gathered above
   - `while` loop syntax
     - Simple guessing game, ask user for number until it matches
-    - Explain infinite loop as basis of robot control,
+    - Explain infinite loop as basis of robot control
  - [ ] Averaging Robot exercise
   - Add averaging to driver input
   - This is a Low Pass Filter